 Discrimination due to pregnancy or family leave particularly targets women in insecure employment, such as agency workers and those with temporary, part-time or zero-hour contracts.

-Discrimination due to pregnancy or family leave causes financial losses to discriminated employees, as a lower income will also affect the amount of maternity benefits and parental benefits they will receive, as well as their eligibility for paid maternity leave, which is part of most collective agreements.
+Discrimination due to pregnancy or family leave causes financial losses to discriminated employees, as a lower income will also affect the amount of maternity and parental allowances they will receive, as well as their eligibility for paid pregnancy leave, which is part of most collective agreements.